-Part III.
+Minn.
+Stat.
+CLAIMS AND DISBURSEMENTS 3.7 Workpaper Section Yes No Reference § 471.381 Part II.
 Electronic Funds Transfer §§ 471.38, subds.
-3 and 3a A. A town may make electronic funds transfers under certain conditions.
-1. A town may make electronic funds transfers for: a. a claim for payment from an imprest payroll bank account or investment of excess money; b. payment of tax or aid anticipation certificates; c. payment of contributions to a pension or retirement fund; d. vendor payments; and e. payment of bond principal, bond interest, and a fiscal agent service charge from the debt redemption fund. В. Did the town use electronic funds transfers only for the above enumerated transactions?
-C. Did the town enact a plan containing the following policy controls requiring: 1. annual delegation of authority to make electronic funds transfers to a chief financial officer or the officer's designee?
+3 and 3a A. Home rule charter cities of the 2nd, 3rd, and 4th class may make electronic funds transfers under certain conditions.
+1. The city may make electronic funds transfers for: a. a claim for payment from an imprest payroll bank account or investment of excess money; b. payment of tax or aid anticipation certificates; c. payment of contributions to a pension or retirement fund; d. vendor payments; and e. payment of bond principal, bond interest, and a fiscal agent service charge from the debt redemption fund.
+B. Did the city use electronic funds transfers only for the above enumerated transactions?
+C. Did the city enact a plan containing the following policy controls requiring: 1. annual delegation of authority to make electronic funds transfers to a chief financial officer or the officer's designee?
 2. the disbursing bank to keep a certified copy of delegation of authority?
 3. identification of the initiator of each electronic transfer?
 4. the initiator to document the request and obtain approval for each transfer from the chief financial officer or the officer's designee, before initiating the transfer, as required by the internal control policies?
 5. written confirmation of each transaction within one business day?
-6. a list of transactions to be submitted to the board at the next regular meeting after the transaction?
+6. a list of transactions to be submitted to the council at the next regular meeting after the transaction?
+D. If the city used electronic identifiers for electronic or wire transfers: 1.
+Were the electronic identifiers used to authenticate or validate this government action approved by the governing board?
+2. Had the city established policies and procedures to ensure the validity of the electronic approvals?